-During the first 24 hours in the hospital, you can expect a visit from the Admissions Coordinator.
-The Admissions Coordinator works with the Patient Financial Services Department.
-The Admissions Coordinator will answer your questions about your insurance and hospital bill when they visit you in the hospital.
+During the first 24 hours in the hospital, you can expect a visit from the admissions coordinator, who works with the Patient Financial Services Department.
+The admissions coordinator will answer your questions about your insurance and hospital bill when visiting you in the hospital.

 Hospital Program Options:

-There are many programs that may help you to pay your hospital bill, if you qualify.
-To find if there is a program that is right for you, the Admissions Coordinator will talk with you about your income and your needs.
+There are many programs that may help you pay your hospital bill, if you qualify.
+To find if there is a program that is right for you, the admissions coordinator will talk with you about your income and needs.

 Emergency Room Charges:

-When you come to the University Emergency Department (UED), you will be sent to an area called "triage."
-In triage, a nurse will talk to you and examine you to decide what medical care you need.
+When you come to UAB Medicine Emergency Department, you will be sent to an area called “triage.”
+In triage, a nurse will talk to you and examine you to decide what medical care you may need.
 You will receive a bill for being seen in triage.

-Next, you will sign-in to be seen in the UED.
+Next, you will sign in to be seen in the Emergency Department (ED).
 You will need to show two pieces of identification.
 You will be asked for information like your name, address, and insurance.
 A doctor will see you and decide whether you need to stay in the hospital or can be treated and sent home.
-If you stay in the hospital, all costs for your UED visit will be added to your hospital bill.
-If you are sent home, you will be sent a bill for UED services.
-A separate bill will be sent for the UED Physician charges.
+If you stay in the hospital, all costs for your ED visit will be added to your hospital bill.
+If you are sent home, you will be sent a bill for ED services.
+A separate bill will be sent for the ED physician charges.

 Billing and Insurance for The Kirklin Clinic of UAB Hospital

-As of March 1st, 2014 The Kirklin Clinic of UAB Hospital became an outpatient department of UAB Hospital.
-For more information on that transition and what it means to patients, please visit our hospital-based outpatient information page.
+The Kirklin Clinic of UAB Hospital is an outpatient department of UAB Hospital.
+For more information on what this means for patients, please visit our provider-based page.